DannyBen/jobly-book/src/examples/job-in-job-example.md

 # Start the server and worker
 foreman start

-# From another terminal, send the jobs to the owrker
+# From another terminal, send the jobs to the worker
 jobly send RunSync count:20
 jobly send RunAsync count:10
 ```